Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/03-Deploy Azure Container Instances.md

 1. While you wait, you may be interested in viewing the [sample code behind this simple application](https://github.com/Azure-Samples/aci-helloworld).
 Browse the \app folder.

-1. You will be able to see the resource created in the PowerShell window.
+1. You will be able to see the resource created in the **PowerShell** window.

     ![Screenshot of Azure Portal Azure Cloud Shell with the Bash dropdown highlighted.](./images/az-900-17.png)

 ### Task 2: Verify Deployment of the Container Instance

 In this task, we will verify that the Container Instance is running.
-This we will ensure by checking if the welcome page is displayed.
+We will ensure this by checking if the welcome page is displayed.

-1. After the deployment is complete, navigate to the **AZ-900<inject key="DeploymentID" enableCopy="false" />** resource group and select the **mycontainer** container instance.
+1. After the deployment is complete, navigate to the **AZ-900<inject key="DeploymentID" enableCopy="false" />** resource group and select the **mycontainer** Container Instance.

    ![](./images/az-900-18.png)